Allegations of Misconduct

-IJERD has a zero-tolerance policy related to research misconduct.
-The Editorial Board shall thoroughly investigate such matters maintaining open and confidential communications with the author.
-IJERD investigations are guided by COPE’s recommended policies and procedures.
+The International Journal of Environmental and Rural Development (IJERD) has a zero-tolerance policy related to research misconduct.
+IJERD’s Editorial Board shall thoroughly investigate potential research misconduct and related matters maintaining open and confidential communications with the corresponding or other author(s).
+IJERD investigations are completed in a timely manner and are guided by COPE’s recommended policies and procedures.
 All investigations are free from external influence and are consistent and equitable.

 Purpose

-To uphold the highest standards of research integrity and ethical publishing, IJERD has established this policy to handle allegations of misconduct relating to submitted or published work.
-This policy ensures fair, transparent, and prompt resolution of such matters consistent with ISERD’s commitment to ethical development and scholarly excellence.
+To uphold the highest standards of research integrity and ethical publishing, IJERD established this policy to manage allegations of misconduct relating to submitted or published work.
+The policy ensures fair, transparent, and prompt resolution of such matters consistent with IJERD’s commitment to ethical development and scholarly excellence.

 Definition of Misconduct